O'Ward gets 1st IndyCar win at Texas after big 1st-lap crash

 The race was the second in as many days at Texas, and was marred by the IndyCar's second first-lap crash of the season.

 Six cars were done before they reached the green flag, when Pietro Fittipaldi hit Sebastien Bourdais from behind, knocking the four-time open-wheel champion into Alexander Rossi.
-The cars of Ed Jones, Dalton Kellett and Conor Daly also were destroyed in the crash that happened as they approached the start-finish line for first time.
+The cars of Ed Jones, Dalton Kellett, of Stouffville, Ont., and Conor Daly also were destroyed in the crash that happened as they approached the start-finish line for first time.

 Daly, who was starting at the back of the 24-car field, got knocked upside down after he got caught between two other cars.
 He skidded along the front stretch before the car planted into the rain-saturated infield grass and flipped back onto its wheels.